Hybrid Downlink Beamforming with Outage Constraints under Imperfect CSI using Model-Driven Deep Learning

-where $\bPsi_{0,i}(\bA) = \idmat$ if the baseband power shall be minimized as in \cite{hegdeHybridBeamformingLargescale2017}, or $\bPsi_{0,i}(\bA) = \bA^\He \bA$ if the \gls{rf} power shall be minimized as in, \eg, \cite{vazquezMultiuserDownlinkHybrid2017}.
+where $\bPsi_{0}(\bA) = \idmat$ if the baseband power shall be minimized as in \cite{hegdeHybridBeamformingLargescale2017}, or $\bPsi_{0}(\bA) = \bA^\He \bA$ if the \gls{rf} power shall be minimized as in, \eg, \cite{vazquezMultiuserDownlinkHybrid2017}.
+As we will see in Sec.~\ref{sec:greedybf_perfcsi}, $\bPsi_{0}$ serves a role similar to $\bPsi_{i}$ for $i \neq 0$ in the equivalent virtual uplink system, where it represents the noise covariance.
 For ease of notation, we omit the arguments of $\vw$ in the following.
-Given a maximum total allocated power $\pmax$, the energy-efficient hybrid \gls{bf} problem can be formulated as
+Given a maximum total allocated power $\pmax$, the energy-efficient hybrid \gls{bf} problem is formulated as

 for which we define the set of possible analog beamformer matrices $\bA$ and baseband \gls{bf} matrices $\bB$, respectively, as

 Note that in \eqref{eq:analogbf_set} we restrict $\bA$ to a selection of linearly independent codewords.